Death Note: Video games

 A Death Note video game developed and published by Konami for the Nintendo DS, titled Death Note: Kira Game (デスノート キラゲーム, Desu Nōto Kira Gēmu), was released on February 15, 2007.
 Kira Game is a strategy game where the player takes on the role of Kira or L. These are just titles, as any character can be Kira or L. The player will attempt to deduce who their enemy is (Kira will try to uncover L's identity and vice versa).
 This will play out in three phases: investigation, where the player will discuss the case and clues with other characters; voting, where each member of the investigation team casts a vote on who they suspect is L or Kira based on the player's performance in the previous phase; L/Kira, where the player can either focus their investigation on one member to see if they are Kira (L part), or force a member off of the team (Kira part).
 A sequel to the game, Death Note: Successors to L (デスノート Lを継ぐ者, Desu Nōto Eru o Tsugu Mono), was released in Japan on July 12, 2007.
 The storyline is based on the second part of the manga, featuring characters such as Mello and Near.

 A third game, L the Prologue to Death Note: Spiraling Trap (L the proLogue to DEATH NOTE -螺旋の罠-, L the proLogue to DEATH NOTE -Rasen no Wana-), was released for the Nintendo DS in Japan on February 7, 2008.
 The player assumes the role of a rookie FBI agent who awakens in a strange hotel and attempts to escape with the help of L, who provides assistance via an in-game PDA.
 The story is set before the Kira investigation in the original series.
 Several characters from Death Note appear in Jump Super Stars and Jump Ultimate Stars, a fighting game featuring multiple characters from Weekly Shōnen Jump titles.
 Light, Ryuk, and L appear in Jump Super Stars as support characters.
 Misa, Near, and Mello are added as support characters in Jump Ultimate Stars as well.
 The 2019 video game Jump Force features Light and Ryuk as non-playable characters, playing a key role in the game's story mode.

+An online social deduction game, titled Death Note: Killer Within, was released by Bandai Namco Entertainment for the PlayStation 5, PlayStation 4, and Windows via Steam on November 5, 2024.
+In the game, up to ten players are split into two teams—Kira and his followers and L and the police investigation team.
+Kira's team aims to kill all its target with the Death Note and L's team must seize and dispose of the Death Note.
+Both teams try to uncover the identities of the opposing players.
+The players are represented by pawns, akin to those used by Near in the original series.